ArisBee/aristidebouix.cloud/content/en/policy.md

 ### __Bitcoin.com (Saint Bitts LLC), USA__

 I only request the following API: `index-api.bitcoin.com` to get the latest BCH/EUR trading rate so you can always give me exactly 1 euro donation with your [badgerwallet](https://badgerwallet.cash/).
 No personal data is involved.
 If you wish to make me a donation through the badgerwallet or any other cryptocurrency listed on my About page, your sending cryptocurrency address and the amount of the donation will be recorded on the corresponding blockchain and cannot be erased by me or any other third party.

 The legal basis for processing your personal data is Article 6(1) a GDPR.

-### __AdEx Network OÜ, Estonia__

-Adex ([read their privacy policy](https://www.adex.network/tos/)) is an attempt to monetize my website traffic while serving some ads in a less privacy intrusive way.
-Adex relies on [Contextual Targeting](https://www.adex.network/blog/why-we-use-contextual-targeting/), and isn't supposed to collect any personal data.
-It loads ads from the domain `moonicorn.com`.

-The legal basis for processing your personal data is Article 6(1) a GDPR.